 With the start of the COP26 UN Climate Change Conference, it seems an ideal time to highlight our ethical and eco-friendly business practices at Angela Friedman.
 Although fashion businesses are notorious for disastrous environmental impact, we have focused on limiting our carbon footprint from Day 1.

 From the very start, we have designed our luxury lingerie and loungewear sets with natural fibers like 100% silk, used recycled and recyclable packaging, and created all of our garments locally.
 In addition, we’ve always been committed to putting people and our local community first.
 From the moment Angela Friedman launched in 2012, we've used ethical manufacturing practices, paid living wages, and helped customers feel good about themselves rather than resorting to marketing so-called body image problems.

-We also focus on giving back, like during our March 2022 when we donated 10% of the month's sales to the Disaster Emergency Committee's Ukraine Appeal, or April 2020 when we devoted an entire month to manufacturing scrubs for NHS staff, free of charge.
-In our newest Aurelia Collection, we’re making donations to Butterfly Conservation with the Papillon range, and in the past, we’ve partnered with the RSPCA and breast cancer research organizations to make charitable donations.
+We also focus on giving back, like during our March 2022 when we donated 10% of the month's sales to the Disaster Emergency Committee's Ukraine Appeal, or April 2020 when we devoted the entire month to manufacturing scrubs for NHS staff free of charge.
+Our Aurelia Collection includes donations to Butterfly Conservation with the Papillon range, and in the past, we’ve partnered with other organizations such as the RSPCA and breast cancer research.

 We’re constantly looking at new ways to improve our impact on the world around us, especially when it comes to eco-friendly products.
 On the whole, the fashion industry severely lags behind when it comes to the environment, infamous for massive amounts of landfill waste, outsourcing production to countries with abysmal environmental records, and by encouraging the overconsumption of clothes that people don't need.
 Well, not at Angela Friedman!
 You can learn more about our commitment to ethical business practices here.

 We’ll go into much more detail below, but to start, our primary methods for increasing the environmental sustainability of our products are these:

 - Maintaining local production in the UK, using 100% renewable energy sources and remote work when possible

 - Creating high-quality and long-lasting products that transcend seasonality in order to reduce overconsumption and waste